wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 1. A user should be alerted of the correct command format whenever an invalid command is encountered.
 2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-3. The system should be able to run on Windows, macOS, and Linux
+3. The system should be able to run on Windows, macOS, and Linux.
-4. The system should be able to be used easily by a new user
+4. The system should be able to be used easily by a new user.
-5. The program should have a pleasant tone in its output messages
+5. The program should not have offensive output messages.
-6. The program should be able to recover as much data as possible if data storage is corrupted
+6. The program should be able to recover as much data as possible if data storage is corrupted.
-7. The user data should not be hard to migrate and easily recoverable to another local host
+7. The user data should not be hard to migrate and easily recoverable to another local host.

 ## Future plans
-1. Implement editing of recurrence type of entries
+1. Implement editing of recurrence type for entries
    - Add field of recurrence to edit command
    - Allow entry to backlog recurrence from edited date
 2. Set up database to store all of user's data
 3. Create GUI interface to the program to increase aesthetics
-4. Include currency conversion to cater to users from different countries
+4. Include currency conversion to cater to users that travel frequently
 5. Include graphs and statistics for users to have a better overview of their finances
+6. Investment analysis to show users their profits and losses

 ## Glossary